servo/book/src/hacking/building-for-openharmony.md

 Building for OpenHarmony requires the following:

 1. The OpenHarmony SDK.
 This is sufficient to compile servo as a shared library for OpenHarmony.
-2. The `hvigorw` build tool to compile apps into an app bundle and sign it.
+2. The `hvigor` build tool to compile an application into an app bundle and sign it.

 ### Setting up the OpenHarmony SDK